Honeybee products include honey, bee-collected pollen, royal jelly, wax, and health supplements.

-Find information and contact details of the different directorates of Department of Agriculture, Forestry and Fisheries (DAFF) at www.daff.gov.za.
+Find information and contact details of the different directorates of Department of Agriculture, Land Reform and Rural Development (DALRRD) at www.daff.gov.za.
 The subdirectorate Agricultural Product Quality Assurance contact for honey is Niel Erasmus – 012 319 6027, niele [at] daff.gov.za.
 You can also contact Rofhiwa Nethanani or Mavis Matsho at 012 309 8739 or 012 309 8763.
 Reach the Directorate: Food Import and Export Standards at 012 319 6118.

 The page for beekeepers on the website, which includes the beekeepers registration form, is http://www.daff.gov.za/daffweb3/Branches/Agricultural-Production-Health-Food-Safety/Inspection-Services/Beekeepers.

-Find the report “Sustaining the honeybee population and apiculture in the Western Cape” at www.elsenburg.com and news of the release of a new honeybee strategy (4 June 2018).
+Find the report “Sustaining the honeybee population and apiculture in the Western Cape” at www.elsenburg.com and news of the release of the honeybee strategy (4 June 2018).

 South African Bee-Industry Organisation (SABIO) Tel: 053 298 1101 www.sabio.org.za The South African Bee Industry Organisation (SABIO) represents all aspects of the honeybee industry in South Africa, its role also catering for the interests of bottlers and packers of honey and bee products as well as to the manufacturers of bee equipment.
 It is involved with training of future beekeepers and the implementation of guidelines for food safety and correct packaging of honey.
 SABIO also ensures that a quarterly bee journal is published, and organises the annual Bee Congress.

 - Eastern Highveld Beekeepers’ Association (Eastern Gauteng) Tel: 083 469 4453